Oplexitie/GBM2K-Framework/README.md

 - Movement animations that alternate between swinging the left and right arm for each grid move
 - Modifiable Actor movement speed, that also speeds up the animation accordingly
 - Wandering NPC's that can be interacted with
-- A simple dialogue system that can be replaced if needed
+- A simple dialogue system
+- An event system

 ## Other info